Astroua/SCIMES/docs/tutorial.rst

    :align: center

 A nice representation of the decomposed objects might be obtained by using `APLpy <https://aplpy.github.io/>`_.
-Here the contours represents the identitied clusters:
+Here the contours represent the identitied clusters:

 .. image:: figures/orion_volmap.png
    :align: center